Earth-Friendly Pet Odor & Stain Remover

 Not to get too Zen-like on you, but sometimes it seems as if urine has a lot less trouble penetrating deep into the cells than odor neutralizer does.
 Mr. Science has no rational explanation for this, but has experienced the phenomenon himself, even as the inventor of DooDoo Voodoo.
 Perhaps the trick is to click your heels together three times or something. :-)

-As you might have seen on the About Us page, we own a sizable company that holds patents on a variety of acoustical foam products and we've been in the foam manufacturing business for about three decades.
+As you might have seen on the About Us page, we own a sizable company that holds patents on a variety of acoustical foam products and we've been in the foam manufacturing business since 1977.
 As such, we have a pretty intimate knowledge of how foam behaves.

 • Do most cats pee outside the litter box due to health reasons?